MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-dataflows.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-You can connect to Azure Data Lake Storage files in gen2 dataflows using the Azure Data Lake Storage Gen2 connector provided by Data Factory in Microsoft Fabric.
+You can connect to Azure Data Lake Storage files in Dataflow Gen2 using the Azure Data Lake Storage Gen2 connector provided by Data Factory in Microsoft Fabric.

 ## Connect to Azure Data Lake Storage data